 - Call or take a look at neighboring homes to see if other homes in your area have power.
 This helps us pinpoint the cause of the outage.

-- You can also report a power outage on your smartphone if you have download Fall River Electric’s free app “My FR App” from this link for an iPhone https://itunes.apple.com/us/genre/mobile-software-applications/id36?mt=8 or for an Android at https://play.google.com/store/apps/developer?id=Google+Inc.&hl=en.
+- You can also report a power outage on your smartphone if you have download Fall River Electric’s free app “My FR App” for an iPhone or for an Android.
 Remember, “My FR App” is FREE!

 - Turn off major appliances.
 The water heater and heating system breakers need to be turned off to avoid overloading your circuits when the power is restored.
 Unplug any voltage-sensitive equipment, like computers or televisions.
 Install surge protectors to protect voltage sensitive equipment.

 - Switch on an outside light.
-This may assist our crews in determining when your power has been restored without having to call you.
+This may assist our crews in determining whether or not your power has been restored.

 - Keep the refrigerator and freezer doors closed.
-Food kept in a refrigerator will last 12 to 24 hours even when the power is out.
+Food in a refrigerator will last 12 to 24 hours if the doors are kept closed.
 A full freezer can last 24 to 48 hours.

-- If an extended outage occurs, listen to your local radio station for reports.
+- If an extended outage occurs, listen to radio reports.
 Keep either a battery operated or battery free (hand crank) radio on hand for emergencies.
-If you own a smartphone, you may also view outage information on the home page of our website www.fallriverelectric.com.

 - NEVER GO NEAR OR TOUCH A DOWNED POWER LINE.

 - NEVER WIRE A PORTABLE GENERATOR DIRECTLY INTO YOUR ELECTRICAL PANEL.

 Preparing For Power Outages